couchbase/couchdbx-app/makedmg/README.txt

 Couchbase Server is an open source, distributed NoSQL document database.
-It exposes a fast key-value store with managed cache for sub-millisecond data operations, a powerful query engine for executing SQL queries, and purpose-built indexers for fast queries.
+It exposes a fast key-value store with managed cache for sub-millisecond data operations, a powerful query engine for executing SQL queries over JSON data, and purpose-built indexers for fast queries.

-Couchbase Server enables developers to build applications with agility by leveraging the power of SQL with the flexibility of JSON.
+Couchbase Server enables developers to build applications with agility by combining the flexibility of JSON data with the power of SQL querying, using N1QL.

 By providing a flexible data model, consistent high performance, elastic scalability, and always-on availability, Couchbase Server